Drahi increases stake in BT to 24.5%, says will not make an offer | Law-Order

 - United Kingdom

-Telecoms billionaire Patrick Drahi has increased his stake in British group BT to 24.5% but restated his position that he does not intend to make a full takeover.
+Billionaire Patrick Drahi has increased his stake in BT to 24.5% but reiterated that he does not intend to make a full takeover for Britain's biggest telecoms group.
+BT is building the country's fibre network, and the British government has in the past warned it would intervene to protect the telecoms group due to its role in building critical infrastructure.

-Drahi was already BT's biggest shareholder with an 18% stake in BT.
-His Altice UK unit said in a statement on Tuesday he had acquired a further 650,000,000 shares.
-Shares in BT have fallen 3% over the last five days.
-The group published results
+Last year, the government investigated Drahi's involvement after he lifted his stake in BT to 18% before announcing in August that the Franco-Israeli entrepreneur's investment did not pose a national security risk

+.
+BT's shares tumbled as much as 10% on Thursday when it published results

-last week showing the pressure on its free cash flow from the rollout of a national fibre network and said it would cut up to 55,000 jobs by 2030.
+last week showing the pressure on its free cash flow from the rollout of the new fibre network.

+It also said it would cut up to 55,000 jobs by 2030, when contractors and engineers are expected to have completed the fibre network.
+The stock has since recovered those losses but at 147 pence, it is some way below highs of 500 pence seen in 2015.

+Drahi's statement on Tuesday said that he acquired a further 650,000,000 shares but did not intend to make an offer for the group, meaning he cannot do so for six months under UK takeover rules unless circumstances change.
+That change of circumstance includes the emergence of a counter offer for BT or if BT's board agrees to a deal.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)